What does MSRP mean?

-As you know, MSRP stands for the Manufacturer's Suggested Retail Price.
+As you know, MSRP meaning is the Manufacturer's Suggested Retail Price.
+The list price, also known as the manufacturer's suggested retail price (MSRP), is the price at which the manufacturer recommends that a retailer sell a product.
 Basically, manufacturers are generally not allowed to force a retail store to sell at fixed prices, the manufacturer’s suggested product price or MSRP is the ideal solution.

 If you are a manufacturer, As the name indicates, it is the suggested price you recommend to distributors and sellers for your products.
 With that, MSRP allows product pricing control by establishing a price standard and pricing equality across the resale chain.

-As anyone who’s ever shopped a vehicle knows, the MSRP is what sellers usually use to price their vehicles.
-For vehicle manufacturers, the MSRP is important: it’s designed to offer buyers transparent pricing, prevent too high pricing, and preserve desired margins for sellers.
+As anyone who’s ever shopped a vehicle knows, the list price is what sellers usually use to price their vehicles.
+For vehicle manufacturers, the MSRP price is important: it’s designed to offer buyers transparent pricing, prevent too high pricing, and preserve desired margins for sellers.